ajowyit/osticket-prereqs/README.md

  - Review the permission changes we made.
 Hit "Apply", and click "OK".
 </p>
 <p>
- - We can see our changes here too.
+ - In ost-config.php Properties we can also see our changes.
 Click "OK".
 </p>
 <br/>